markblandford/home/src/assets/articles/how-i-practice-tdd/article.md

     1. You have the designs and know what HTML elements etc. should be used.
     2. You already use tools such as [Playwright](https://playwright.dev/) or [Cypress](https://www.cypress.io/) for your Integration Tests.

-In both of these situations, it is then really, really easy to write the Integration Tests.
+In both of these situations, it is easy to write the Integration Tests.
 They won't work but when they finally do, you know you're dev complete.
 Furthermore, it'll make you think about the response permutations and potential edge-cases.
-Things, that may ordinarily get missed when diving head-first into the code.
+Things, that may ordinarily get missed (or ignored later, when you're 'done') when diving head-first into the code.

-### Defect fix or update an existing feature
+### Fixing defects or updating an existing feature

 When you need to squash a bug or update an existing feature the process is very similar.

+1. Run the tests *before* you make any changes.
+All of the tests should pass 🟢.
+(If they don't you,ve got bigger problems).
-1. Update your existing tests, or create a new test(s) to cover the new, expected behaviour.
+2. Update your existing tests, or create a new test(s) to cover the new, expected behaviour.
-2. Run your tests.
+3. Run your tests.
 The ones you have updated, should fail 🔴.
-3. Implement the changes required to the production code.
+4. Implement the changes required to the production code.
-4. Run your tests.
+5. Run your tests.
 If you've fixed the issue, then you tests are green 🟢 and you're done.

 I get a real buzz when it comes to squashing a bug using this approach.
 Creating a test that asserts the expected behaviour to fix the bug, and then seeing that go green, is great.
 You know you've fixed it!

 ## Summary

-1. Write the test shells, as a 'to-do' list, covering just what the requirements are.
+1. Write the test shells, as a 'to-do' list, covering just the requirements.
-    * Remember to throw your 'Not implemented' exceptions.
+    * Remember to throw your 'Not implemented' exceptions in the tests.
 2. Implement the skeleton of the production code / Unit Under Test.
-    * Remember to throw your 'Not implemented' exceptions.
+    * Remember to throw your 'Not implemented' exceptions in the Unit Under Test.
-    * The tests will now compile.
 3. Write the body of the tests.
-    * The tests will still fail, but with 'Not implemented' exceptions from the Unit Under Test.
+    * The tests will still fail 🔴, but with 'Not implemented' exceptions from the Unit Under Test.
-4. Implement the code in the Unit Under Test.
+4. Implement the production code in the Unit Under Test.
 5. The tests should now all pass 🟢.
 6. Go back around, and refactor / improve what has just been implemented with the confidence that you are covered with working tests.

 I would guess that the majority of Software Engineers can at least complete steps 1 & 2, on the majority of the code they write.
-If you can start there, then I think in no time at all, you'll be able to practice TDD, through all the steps outlined.
+If you can start there, then I think in no time at all, you'll be able to complete all of the steps above.
 At the very least, your starting to use TDD concepts and I guarantee that will lead to better quality code.

+**If you've practiced TDD for your unit and integration tests, then do you need any manual testing?**

 [^1]: I always think back to a time when I built a really cool Easter Egg in a 404 error page.
 I was then pulled up by a more senior engineer, who (rightfully) challenged me on how I was going to test it.
 Needless to say, that 404 page never saw the light of day.
 Thank you, Richard, I'll never forget that valuable lesson!